 Leveraging Our Omni-Channel Presence and Increasing Our Same Store Sales Growth.
-We are committed to leveraging our omni-channel presence and increasing same store sales through a number of ongoing and new initiatives, including (i) improving the user experience on our website through continuous category optimization and personalization and product recommendations for online shopping, (ii) growing our consumer databases and leveraging them to drive revenue and the long term value of our customers, (iii) expanding our product assortment and SKU count online (with the assistance of our vendor partners through drop ship and our Federal Firearms License ("FFL") dealer partners), refining our buy online, pick-up in store capabilities, expanding our apparel, footwear, and camping offerings and private label program (such as our proprietary Rustic RidgeTM and KillikTM apparel lines) and (iv) expanding our online content and expertise through live Q&A, product reviews, usergenerated imagery, and providing exclusive online informational and education content, including news, buyer's guide and how to's, accessory finders, and wild game recipes.
+We are committed to leveraging our omni-channel retail presence and increasing same store sales through a number of ongoing and new initiatives, including (i) improving the customer experience on our website through continuous category optimization and personalization and product recommendations for online shopping, (ii) growing our consumer databases and leveraging them to drive revenue and the long term value of our customers, (iii) building depth and focus in our product assortment in stores, including locally curated brands and leveraging our e-commerce platform to increase the SKU count online (with the assistance of our vendor partners through drop ship and our Federal Firearms License ("FFL") dealer partners), (iv) enhancing our brand awareness to be the local destination for hunting and fishing by leveraging our marketing platforms, creating unique online content using our outfitters and local influencers and providing exclusive online informational and education content, including news, buyer's guide and how to's, accessory finders, and wild game recipes, and (v) establishing Sportsman's Warehouse as the go-to authority in personal protection.
 Each of these ongoing and new initiatives is designed to foster additional shopping convenience, add deeper merchandise selection and provide more engaging product information to the customer.
-We believe these initiatives have driven and will continue to drive additional traffic, improved conversion and increased average ticket value.
+We believe these initiatives will continue to drive omni-channel traffic, improved conversion and increased average ticket value.

 Continuing to Enhance Our Operating Margins.
 We believe our store base allows us to take advantage of economies of scale in product sourcing and leverage our existing infrastructure, supply chain, corporate overhead and other fixed costs.
-Furthermore, we expect to increase our gross profit margin by improving vendor terms with key suppliers, increasing sales of used firearms, selling more firearm service plans, expanding product offerings in our private label program, including our proprietary Rustic RidgeTM and KillikTM apparel lines, and continuing marketing initiatives in our higher-margin apparel and footwear departments.
+Furthermore, we expect to increase our gross profit margin by improving vendor terms with key suppliers, increasing sales of used firearms, selling more firearm service plans, and focusing on improved instocks for key items that customers expect to find daily.

 Growing the Sportsman's Warehouse Brands.
 We are committed to supporting our stores, product offerings and brand through a variety of marketing programs, private label offerings and corporate partnerships.
-Our marketing and promotional strategy includes coordinated print, digital and social media platforms.
+Our marketing and promotional strategy includes coordinated digital and social media platforms, print, as well as our internal data base of loyalty customers.
 In-store, we offer a wide range of outdoor-themed activities and seminars, from turkey frying to firearm operation and safety.
 In addition, we sponsor community outreach and charity programs to more broadly connect with our local communities with the aim of promoting our brand and educating consumers.
-Finally, we are committed to local chapters of national and regional wildlife federations and other outdoor-focused organizations, such as Ducks Unlimited and the Rocky Mountain Elk Foundation.
-We believe all of these programs promote our mission of engaging with our customers and serving outdoor enthusiasts.